json-api/json-api/_format/1.1/index.md

 https://jsonapi.org/errors/profile-not-supported
 ```

+It is **RECOMMENDED** that servers specify the `Vary` header with the `Accept`
+header as one of its header names to ensure that its responses are
+appropriately cached.

 > Note: These content negotiation requirements exist to allow future versions
 of this specification to add other media type parameters for extension
 negotiation and versioning.